compare

 - You run a billing company and manage revenue cycle work across multiple client practices

-- Your team is organized by function and needs cross-practice work queues for denials, follow-up, and payment review
+- Your team is organized by function and needs cross-practice queues for denials, follow-up, and payment review

 Pricing model